North, South, East and West: When is the Best Time to Open My Swimming Pool?

 Order early to ensure you have enough chlorine, testing kits, stain removers, shock treatment, balancers and algaecide to get your pool water clean, sparkling and ready for a swim.

-Check Christmas Central’s Pool & Spa store for all your pool opening supplies and pool maintenance needs.
-We also have a fantastic selection of floats, toys and water games for fun in the pool all season long.
+Browse Christmas Central’s Pool & Spa store for all your pool opening supplies and pool maintenance needs.
+We also have an extensive selection of floats, toys and water games for fun in the pool all season long.

 Need help with decorating tips?
 Choosing the right tree?